firemodels/bot/Revbot/README.md

-# Revbot: A script for testing fds by building and running it for many repo revisons
+# Revbot: Script for testing fds by building and running it for many repo revisons

 ## revbot.sh